johnquitto-graham-lyft/johnquitto-graham-lyft/README.md

 - 👋 Hi, I’m @johnquitto-graham-lyft
 - 👀 I’m interested in ...
-Distributed Systems and High performant computing
+Math and High performant computing
 - 🌱 I’m currently learning ...
 Gurobi and HPC
 - 💞️ I’m looking to collaborate on ...
 Anything Lyft
 - 📫 How to reach me ...
 Slack!